RoloNatt/Data-Science-Notes/4 - Statistics & Probability.md

 mean (expectation), ![image](https://user-images.githubusercontent.com/15999442/220879352-a98b3b36-277f-403d-a996-25bbd2efaa6f.png)             (values {x1, x2, ..., xN} and corresponding probabilities p1, p2, ..., pN)

 #### Variance

-how far the values are spread
+Standard Deviation is a measure of how spread out the numbers are from the mean

 variance, ![image](https://user-images.githubusercontent.com/15999442/220879412-29ac57f6-b2f2-4f17-b3b0-296a4fe62f1b.png)         (μ = mean of the sequence)